Royston Brady: Background and early life

 Brady was born in Holles Street Hospital and brought up in Artane, he was one of the nine children of Richard Brady from Dublin's inner city and Doreen Lynch from Clanbrassil Street; his father was a taxi driver, showband singer and furniture dealer.

-He attended the Billie Barry stage school and appeared as an extra in the film Excalibur in 1981, he was also an under-age footballer with St Vincent's GAA Club.
+He attended the Billie Barry stage school and appeared as an extra in the film Excalibur in 1981.
+He was also an under-age footballer with St Vincent's GAA Club.

 He attended St. Joseph's Secondary C.B.S. in Fairview and later studied at Athlone RTC, Louvain in Belgium and Boston College USA.

 Brady became a member of Ógra Fianna Fáil at age 11.

 Business life

 Having trained as a hotelier in the US and Ireland, Brady became general manager of the Royal Marine Hotel in Dún Laoghaire in June 1997.
 From 2000 to 2003 he worked as a consultant for training agency CERT.
-In 2005 he set up Alpha Recruitment, a recruitment and Consultancy Company specialising in the hotel and tourism sectors.
-Having built up the business it was sold for an undisclosed sum to Stepone Recruitment in 2008.
+In 2005 he set up Alpha Recruitment, a recruitment and consultancy company specialising in the hotel and tourism sectors, which was sold for an undisclosed sum to Stepone Recruitment in 2008.

 Brady left his job as general manager at Roganstown Hotel Country Club in Swords, County Dublin after highlighting alleged "illegal" bar licensing practices.
-Brady subsequently project managed the opening of Parnell's GAA Club, in Coolock.
+Brady project managed the opening of Parnell's GAA Club, in Coolock.

-Brady has also served on a number of boards including Dublin Port, Dublin Tourism and Dublin Enterprise Board.
+Brady served on a number of boards including Dublin Port, Dublin Tourism and the Dublin Enterprise Board.

 Political career

-Brady was elected to Dublin City Council in June 1999 as a Fianna Fáil candidate.
+Brady was elected at the 1999 Dublin City Council election as a Fianna Fáil candidate.
 Aged 26, he was the youngest member of the council at the time.
 In 2000 he served as deputy Lord Mayor of Dublin and in 2003 was elected Lord Mayor of Dublin.

-At his inauguration, he declared that he would be a people's mayor, insisting that Dubliners deserved better than a token figurehead.
-He said he was making the issue of street crime in Dublin one of his top priorities and while in office he was publicly critical of then minister Michael McDowell's efforts against crime and at one point referred to him as a bully giving the two fingers to Dublin.
+On taking office, he declared that he would be a people's mayor, insisting that Dubliners deserved better than a token figurehead.
+He said he was making the issue of street crime in Dublin one of his top priorities and while in office he was publicly critical of the efforts of Michael McDowell, the Minister for Justice, Equality and Law Reform, against crime and at one point referred to him as a bully giving the two fingers to Dublin.

-Brady worked to tackle homelessness in Dublin receiving an International Honour for his efforts.
+Brady worked to tackle homelessness in Dublin receiving an international honour for his efforts.
 He also hosted a homeless couple's wedding in the Mansion House to raise awareness of the plight of Dublin's homeless.

 A Dublin football supporter, during his time Brady conferred the freedom of the city on footballer Kevin Heffernan.

-Brady was a candidate at the 2004 European Parliament election when he was falsely accused of lying about an incident involving his father's taxi being involved in the 1974 Dublin and Monaghan bombings.
+Brady was a candidate at the 2004 European Parliament election in the Dublin constituency.
+During the campaign, he was falsely accused of lying about an incident involving his father's taxi being involved in the 1974 Dublin and Monaghan bombings.
 Brady was accused by the media of using the incident to obtain the sympathy of the voters.
 Brady's version of events was later proven correct by the Irish news media following archival research.